DraconicDragon/ComfyUI-Venice-API/README.md

  ./python_embeded\python.exe -m pip install -r ComfyUI\custom_nodes\ComfyUI-Venice-API\requirements.txt
 ```

+outdated, configure in node, in future this will likely be in comfy settings
 3. Edit the `config.ini` file in the root directory and add venice.ai API key:
 ```ini
 [API]